highoncarbs/shorty/README.md

 ## :tada: Surprise : Click Analytics

-Tracking for Browser and Platform used to access the link is available.
+Tracking for Operating system and platform used to access the link is available.

 ![Demo image for analytics](./desc/ana_demo.gif)